fomkin/levsha/README.md

 As a virtual DOM
 ----------------

-Levsha can be used as virtual-dom-like middleware.
-Unlike other popular virtual DOM solutions, Levsha doesn't allocate additional memory for construction new virtual DOM copy.
+Levsha can be used as virtual-DOM-like middleware.
+Unlike other popular virtual DOM solutions, Levsha doesn't allocate additional memory for construction of a new virtual DOM copy.
 Also it does not allocate memory in changes inferring phase.
 Levsha's memory usage is constant 64k.

 ```scala